Toggle Nav

 Productivity Risk

 • SSSG is driven by the store refurbishment program, improvements in the merchandise mix, and the rising income of the target market.
-The Company’s SSSG from 2017 to 2021 was an average -27.7% and 20.8% in 2022.
+The Company’s SSSG from 2018 to 2022 was an average -5.6% and -2.4% in 2023.

 Mitigation:

 To mitigate the risk, we closely monitor the underperforming stores, analyse the causes of the weakness, and take necessary actions.
 The actions, among others, are store refurbishment, merchandise optimisation, and staff productivity improvement.
-The Company refurbished 2 stores in 2020 and 4 stores in 2021.
-Following those efforts, the underperforming stores could be closed, modified, or replaced by new stores in other potential locations.
-In 2021, we have closed 11 stores.
+In 2022, the Company refurbished six stores, followed by four stores in 2023, in addition to mini refits in several stores.

 Expansion Risk